-Students may use the media center during study halls, at lunch, after school and in the evenings.
+Students may use the media center during study halls, at lunch, and after school.
 Classroom teachers may send individual students to use the media center during class time, but should contact the media staff before sending a group of students during class.
 The media staff may send disruptive students back to class or study hall, or may exclude unruly students from the media center for a specified period of time.
 Classroom teachers who send their entire class to the media center must accompany and supervise the students, unless prior arrangements have been made with the media specialist.
+Audiovisual materials are available to certified staff through the media center.
+Certified staff may obtain these materials by making a request to the media specialist.